rmnldwg/lydata/README.rst

 2021 oropharynx
 ---------------

 The first dataset we are able to share consists of 287 patients with a primary tumor in the oropharynx, treated at our institution between 2013 and 2019.
-We published a `paper <green-journal>`_ on it and descibe the data in more detail `here <data-in-brief>`_.
-It can be found in the folder ``2021-oropharynx`` alongside a ``jupyter`` notebook that was used to create the figures in the mentioned publication.
+It can be found in the folder ``2021-oropharynx`` alongside a ``jupyter`` notebook that was used to create figures.

+We have submitted a paper on it to *Radiother & Oncology* and make this data available through a *Data in Brief* paper as well.
+We will update this section and link to the publications, as soon as they are accepted.

 stay tuned for more...
 ----------------------